PATAsphere Instructors

 Lead Chorographer and Dance Coach

 Hailing from New York City, Patty, an award-winning dancer and choreographer, currently teaches dance to middle and high school students at an all-girls school in Brooklyn through a nonprofit organization called, "Broadway for the Arts Education."
 This organization is committed to "creating a bridge between the Broadway community and underserved youth to open doors through which tomorrow’s leaders can emerge.”
 Patty recently worked with George Faison (the first black choreographer to win a Tony award) at his theater in Harlem.
 She and other artists shared their stories through a number Patty choreographed for a show organized by Faison.
 Patty also has her own business, “Style Your Motion,” where she teaches individuals of all ages and all dance levels how to dance.
 Patty states, “Anyone can dance, it’s all about looking deep inside yourself and putting in the time to find your own style.”
-PATAsphere couldn't be happier to have Patty join our team this summer.
-Please join us in welcoming, Patty!
+This year will be Patty’s 3rd year at Summer PATA.

 Erin Roberts